Flawless Physio Logo

 It has light spring stabilizers on either side of the brace and elasticated straps that cross at the front and back of the knee to provide support.
 The tight-fitting sleeve and elasticated straps will improve proprioception at the knee.

-This is a good knee brace to prevent hyperextension for those who need less support.
-Or those recovering from a mild knee hyperextension injury.
+This is a good knee brace to prevent hyperextension for those who need mild support.

 Physiotherapy with James McCormack